 Having a thorough understanding of the full supply chain is important.
-Since 2019, we further increased our focus on producers of those commodities which are used to produce some of our strategic raw materials - the so-called Tier 2 and Tier 3 suppliers.
-We met with farmers and traders of seaweed in the Philippines to better understand what their everyday looks like and how their role is within the supply chain.
-Similarly, in Cambodia, our talks to rice-growers helped us appreciate how the locals work to provide decent work and economic growth to the community as well as how they are continuously improving and implementing best practices for responsible production.
+Since 2019, we have further increased our focus on producers of those commodities which are used to produce some of our strategic raw materials - the so-called Tier 2 and Tier 3 suppliers.